casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_spec.rst

 .. image:: ../../_static/img/rfsoc/tut_spec/rfsoc4x2_python_cx.png
   :width: 420

-As an example of something more interesting, the following output is from the complex version of the design with wideband noise filetered to a passband from about 1280-1780 MHz and a tone present in that passband at 1520 MHz.
+As an example of something more interesting, the following output is from the complex version of the design with wideband noise filtered to a passband from about 1280-1780 MHz and a tone present in that passband at 1520 MHz.

 .. image:: ../../_static/img/rfsoc/tut_spec/rfsoc4x2_python_cx_wideband.png